 Profit rate risk arises from the possibility that changes in profit rates will affect future profitability or the fair values of financial instruments.
-The Group's management believe that the Group is not exposed to material profit rate risk as a result of mismatches of profit rate repricing of assets, liabilities and unrestricted investment accounts as the repricing of assets, liabilities and unrestricted investment accounts occur at similar intervals.
+The Group's management believe that the Group is not exposed to material profit rate risk as a result of mismatches of profit rate repricing of assets, liabilities and unrestricted investment accounts as the repricing of assets, liabilities and unrestricted investment accounts as the repricing of assets, liabilities and unrestricted investment accounts occur at similar intervals.
 The profit distribution to unrestricted investment accounts is based on profit sharing agreements.
 Therefore, the Group is not subject to any significant profit rate risk.